Mholscher/debtors/doc/source/Processpayment.rst

 * The bill amount must be smaller than the unassigned amount
 * Bill currency must be the same as the incoming payment currency
-* The client that paid (if known) must be the client having been billed
+* The operator can select a client whose bills are used when looking for unpaid bills
 * If the client is not  known, look if the name on the payment is "like" the name of a client
-* The operator can select a client whose bills are used when looking for unpaid bills

-One or more of the bills may be selected, however, the total of all bill amounts may not exceed the unassigned amount on the payment.
+One or more of the bills may be selected, however, the total of all bill amounts may of course not exceed the unassigned amount on the payment.

 .. _multicurrency: